Cinemagraphe

 June 1, 1926 - August 5, 1962 - Born Norma Jeane Mortenson

 "Famous" hardly covers the matter with Norma Jeane / Marilyn Monroe.
 Lionized in pop songs, movies, TV shows, books, comic books (and more) she has not faded in recognition like the vast bulk of stars from her era have, but instead is probably as well known now, if not better known, than she was during the height of her career.
-Simply put, just about every expression of pop culture that there is has had Marilyn Monroe added to it at one time or another, and her influence on female identity (and the phantasy depiction of it produced in visual media like movies and TV Shows) is mammoth.
+Simply put, just about every expression of pop culture that there is has had Marilyn Monroe added to it at one time or another, and her influence on female identity (and the phantasy depiction of it produced in visual media like her movies and TV Shows) is mammoth.

 Movies

-At times she was well directed in movies, sometimes not.
-Sometimes she's shown as effective but vicious (Niagara, 1953), or as an air-headed but well-meaning voluptuary (Seven Year Itch, 1955), or a street-level product of the (female side of) the school of hard knocks (Bus Stop, 1956).
-An otherwise brilliant comedy director like Billy Wilder didn't know what to do except use her as an almost animalistic visual prop in Some Like it Hot, 1959, a film that reaches for satire and irony (and lifts many elements from Preston Sturges' 1942 film The Palm Beach Story) but then Wilder gets lost amplifying Monroe like a multiplication table.
+An otherwise brilliant comedy director like Billy Wilder didn't know what to do except use her as an almost animalistic visual prop in Some Like it Hot, 1959, a film that reaches for satire and irony (and lifts many elements from Preston Sturges' 1942 film The Palm Beach Story) but then Wilder gets lost amplifying Monroe like a visualized multiplication table.
 Wilder's film is probably the zenith of the cartoon of Monroe, where she ends up playing her own parody (and then that parody gets amplified further by Jayne Mansfield in several of her films).

 But Monroe had graduated from just wanting to be in films to wanting to matter in movies.
-The John Huston film Misfits (1961) is a well made film and puts Monroe forward as a real person with real asperations.
+The John Huston film Misfits (1961) is a well made film and puts Monroe forward as a real person with real aspirations.
 Its well-written (Arthur Miller wrote it and constantly revised it as it was being made on location in Nevada, trying to get the best possible script), the film has perfect black and white photography, and staffed with enough talent for any number of good films (Clark Gable, Montgomery Clift, Eli Walloch, Thelma Ritter).
 Though touted as a very good film by movie critics in the decades since its dismal box office performance in 1961, Monroe herself came to dislike the film and the character she portrayed in it.
 Which begs the question, what kind of character would Monroe have been glad to present onscreen?
 After Misfits, she was involved in gestating a film that was never completed (Somethings Got to Give, partially shot with Dean Martin) and a list of other films (including another with Billy Wilder) which were only talked about and salary numbers finalized before she died in 1962.

 Marilyn Monroe - art by Weems